Artem3124/Artem3124/README.md

-### Hello there 👋

-I'm at the second year of my Bachelor in CS.

-Only started my way into software development.
-Pretty much fascinated with everything regarding software development, clouds, low-level programming etc.

-I have a strong knowledge of discrete math.
-I aspire to implement all this knowledge in the ability to build every software I want.

-Opened to contribution and collaborating on everything, and comprehending new things daily!!!

-P.S:
+👋 Hello there!
+I'm currently a second-year Bachelor's student in Computer Science, deeply fascinated by the world of software development, clouds, and low-level programming.
+My journey began with a strong foundation in discrete mathematics, which I'm eager to apply to building a wide range of software applications.

+🔍 Exploring the World of Software: I'm continuously exploring various aspects of software development, from high-level languages to low-level optimizations, seeking to deepen my understanding and expand my skill set.

-I've got 2.5 years at the University of Nuclear Energy in Sevastopol(UA).
-However, I was forced to leave my hometown, because of political events, that happen sometimes.
+🎓 Educational Background: I've completed 2.5 years of study at the University of Nuclear Energy in Sevastopol(UA).
+Unfortunately, due to political events, I had to relocate, but my passion for learning and creating remains undiminished.

+💡 Areas of Strength: I have a solid grasp of discrete mathematics, providing me with a strong analytical foundation for problem-solving in software development.

+🚀 Areas for Growth: While I'm enthusiastic about learning and open to contributing to various projects, I recognize that there are areas where I'm looking to improve.
+Specifically, I'm focusing on enhancing my knowledge and proficiency in C#, JavaScript/TypeScript, Docker, Python, and C++.

+🤝 Open to Collaboration: I'm eager to collaborate with others on projects, share knowledge, and contribute to the vibrant community of developers.
+Feel free to reach out if you'd like to collaborate or discuss exciting projects!

+🌱 Continuous Learning: Every day, I strive to learn something new and deepen my understanding of software development principles, techniques, and tools.
+I believe in the importance of lifelong learning and embracing new challenges.

+📫 Get in Touch: If you have any questions, suggestions, or just want to connect, feel free to reach out to me via email.
+Let's learn and grow together!